alanng10/class-lang/Docue/Article/Tool/a.md

 Tool parts can be replaced with derived parts.
 To replace with derived parts, set derived parts classes instances in tool module entry fields before entry ExecuteMain executes.
 Different module entries that use derived part classes instances can be generated with module that uses Class compiler modules.

+Using network local system to load any part is not enough element for modules that need high execute certainty.